eafelix/agile-engine-challenge/README.md

 # Agile Engine Bank Code Challenge

-To run the application you must have `docker` installed
+To run the application, you must have `docker` installed.

 More information to install it: https://docs.docker.com/